 \section{Abstract}

-We establish well-posedness for a class of systems of SDEs with non-Lipschitz diffusion and jump terms, and with interdependence in monotone components of the drift terms and in the driving Brownian motions and jump random measures.
-We employ a comparison theorem to construct non-negative, $L^1$-integrable c\`adl\`ag solutions as monotone limits of solutions to approximating systems, allowing for time-inhomogeneous drift terms to be included, while the applicability of certain systems with time-homogeneous mean-field drift terms in financial modeling is also discussed.
-Finally, we implement a standard technique to prove that solutions are pathwise unique.
+We establish well-posedness for a class of systems of SDEs with non-Lipschitz coefficients in the diffusion and jump terms and with two sources of interdependence: a monotone function of all the components in the drift of each SDE and the correlation between the driving Brownian motions and jump random measures.
+Pathwise uniqueness is derived by employing some standard techniques.
+Then, we use a comparison theorem along with our uniqueness result to construct non-negative, $L^1$-integrable c\`adl\`ag solutions as monotone limits of solutions to approximating SDEs, allowing for time-inhomogeneous drift terms to be included.
+Our approach allows also for a comparison property to be established for the solutions to the systems we investigate.
+The applicability of certain systems in financial modeling is also discussed.